richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 # Viva Glint 360 User Role creation and feedback access

 By default, Viva Glint administrators have access to create and edit all Glint programs, including 360s.
-You may, however, choose to create a unique User Role to have exclusive 360 admin permissions.
-In this section, you also learn to enable if and when a 360 subject, manager, and coach can view report feedback.
+You may, however, choose to create a unique User Role with exclusive 360 admin permissions.
+And, in addition to any unique 360 admin role, other people in your organization need access to 360 feedback.
+Use this guidance to grant feedback permissions for other User Roles.

 ## Create a unique 360 admin